JesusdelCas99/Kaggle-Challenge-House-Prices-Regression/README.md

 ## Model Summary
-The table below provides an overview of the models developed for this competition, including their linear coefficient (R²) and the leaderboard score obtained once submitted to Kaggle:
+The table below provides an overview of the models developed for this competition:

 | Model              | R²      | Leaderboard Score | Training Split Ratio | Validation Split Ratio |
 |--------------------|---------|-------------------|----------------------|------------------------|